 Dr. Mark's principal clinical interest is in medical lung diseases including interstitial pneumonitis and vasculitis.
 He has contributed seminal work in the field of Wegener's granulomatosis in the lung and of hypersensitivity pneumonitis.

-As part of Pathology's Global Health Program, Dr. Mark is currently working to establish an outreach program with pathologists in China.
+As part of Pathology's Global Health Program, Dr. Mark is currently working to establish an outreach program with pathologists in China and Iran.

 Dr. Mark's research interests include clinical and pathological correlations of pulmonary interstitial disease, infections, pneumoconioses, congenital anomalies of the lung, pulmonary vascular disease, neoplasms of the lung and pleura.
 Consultation series of 12,000 lung biopsies available for review.

 For more information about research concepts, co-authors, timeline, and more, visit Dr. Mark's profile at the Harvard Clinical and Translational Science Center.